JensKaiser96/graph_topper/README.md

 [![PyPI - Version](https://img.shields.io/pypi/v/graph_topper)](https://pypi.org/project/graph_topper/)

-`graph-topper` is a small extension to the `lang-graph` library that allows for graph definitions via decorators, bringing flow-control and logic to one place.
+`graph-topper` is a small extension to the `langgraph` library that allows for graph definitions via decorators, bringing flow-control and logic to one place.

 Mostly a hobby project, but aims to fulfill all expectations of a fully fledged python library, such as clean code,